About the Western Science Center

 Come share the excitement at this state-of-the-art museum complex!

-The Western Center is home to a fascinating array of Native American artifacts and Ice Age fossils that were unearthed at Diamond Valley Lake.
-You’ll be moved by “Max”, the largest mastodon found in the Western United States, as well as “Xena”, a Columbian mammoth.
-Let your imagination run wild as you walk on tempered glass which houses “Little Stevie”, a large mastodon installed beneath the museum floor to re-create the actual dig site.
+In the gallery you’ll meet “Max”, the largest mastodon found in the Western United States at the time of discovery, as well as “Xena”, a teenage Colombian mammoth.
+Let your imagination run wild as you walk on tempered glass, which houses “Little Stevie,” a large mastodon installed beneath the museum floor to re-create the actual dig site.

-The museum has been designed to provide world-class facilities for the research, curation, and presentation of the nearly 1,000,000 specimens discovered during the development of the Diamond Valley Lake in Hemet, California.
+The museum campus provides excellent facilities for the research, curation, and presentation of the nearly 1,000,000 specimens discovered during the development of the Diamond Valley Lake in Hemet, California.

-Whether it’s our Dire wolves, saber-toothed cat, or the many other fossils, local family history, or Native American artifacts, we have something for you!
+Whether it is dire wolves, saber-toothed cats, Pleistocene fossils, local family history, or archaeological artifacts, we have something for you!